Creating An Effective Project Timeline: A Step-By-Step Guide

 It provides a visual overview of the project schedule, allowing teams to track progress and identify potential issues early on.

-In this guide, we will walk through the key steps for creating an effective project timeline.
+This guide will walk through the key steps for creating an effective project timeline.

 Background on Project Timelines